cloudfoundry/docs-dev-guide/deploy-apps/domains-routes.html.md

 ---
 _This page assumes that you are using cf v5._

 This page has information about how to specify the route (or URL) that Cloud Foundry uses to direct requests to an application.
-A route is made up of a _subdomain_ and a _domain_ that you can specify when you push an application.
+A route is made up of a _subdomain_ (or host) and a _domain_ that you can specify when you push an application.

-In the following route, the subdomain is `myapp` and the domain is `example.com`:
+In the following route, the subdomain or host is `myapp` and the domain is `example.com`:

 `myapp.example.com`

 ## <a id='domains'></a>Key Facts About Domains ##

 In Cloud Foundry, domains are associated with spaces.

 A Cloud Foundry instance defines a default domain that is available to all spaces.

 Cloud Foundry also supports _custom domains_ --- you can map a registered domain of your own to a space in Cloud Foundry, as described below.